zaphosting/docs/docs/enshrouded-firststeps-connect.md

 ---
 id: enshrouded-firststeps-connect
 title: "Enshrouded: Connect to the server"
-description: "Information about various ways on how to connect to your Enshrouded server from ZAP-Hosting"
+description: "Discover how to connect seamlessly to your Enshrouded server and ensure a smooth gaming experience → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-enshrouded